 Address: Mendocino County, CA

-Ukiah Brewing is in downtown Ukiah, 40 miles east of downtown Mendocino in the historic Marks Building.
-Beer brewed onsite complements fantastic food for an enjoyable evening or just a quality pint.
+Ukiah Brewing is in downtown Ukiah, 40 miles east of downtown Mendocino, in the historic Marks Building.
+Beer brewed onsite complements fantastic food for an enjoyable evening or a quality pint.

 Also north of the city near Fort Bragg is Overtime Brewing, whose creations range from Lemony Ginger Ale to Princess Oat Pale Ale.
 On the way back to Mendocino, you can find accommodations at the rustic B&B Brewery Gultch Inn just off California Highway 1, south of the Big River, to round out the brewery tour.